generaxion/axio-starter/README.md

 Gutenberg has still many improvements and bugfixes on the way.
 These are some issues at the moment:

   * You cannot disable Inline Image block because it comes from Paragraph block [#12680](https://github.com/WordPress/gutenberg/issues/12680)
-  * Wide images are blurry because they still use the global content width to base their image sizes [#6131](https://github.com/WordPress/gutenberg/issues/6131)
   * Many features can't be disabled like paragraph drop caps.
   * Colors can't be scoped to specific blocks.
 If you register colors for Gutenberg, they will become available to every block that supports colors.
-  * Selecting blocks like columns is still akward and trial and error as it's unclear where to click.

 Gutenberg development is moving fast and there are a lot of people working hard to improve Gutenberg.